LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI

 \section{LoNLI: Observations and Analysis}

-The \textsc{LoNLI} dataset enables a multitude of analysis at different granularity.
-Through our analysis, we observe following salient points: 1) MultiNLI fine-tuned systems fare poorly most \textsc{Logical}, \textsc{Knowledge}, and \underline{implicature} categories.
+The \textsc{LoNLI} dataset enables a multitude of analyses at different granularity.
+Through our analysis, we observe the following salient points: 1) MultiNLI fine-tuned systems fare poorly in most \textsc{Logical}, \textsc{Knowledge}, and \underline{implicature} categories.
 2) In a post-hoc setting, due to these harder categories, the dataset remains non-trivial to solve even for systems trained on additional targeted resources.
-3) Most \textsc{Logical} categories require some unique information, that may not be learnt solely from other capabilities.
-Apart from this, the framework of LoNLI allows us to attest to previously found observations and discover new phenomena-specific ones, such as systems oscillate inexplicably between logical and pragmatic interpretation for implicature examples.
-Intra-template variations help us find out model senstivity towards gendered names and other lexicons (such as profession or adjectives).
+3) Most \textsc{Logical} categories require some unique information, that may not be learned solely from other capabilities.
+Apart from this, the framework of LoNLI allows us to attest to previously found observations and discover new phenomena-specific ones, such as systems oscillating inexplicably between logical and pragmatic interpretation for implicature examples.
+Intra-template variations help us find out model sensitivity towards gendered names and other lexicons (such as profession or adjectives).